peterthehan/create-discord-bot/CONTRIBUTING.md

 #### GitHub Actions

-- `npm run action:build` - checks that typescript code compiles.
+- `npm run action:build` - checks that the typescript code compiles.
 - `npm run action:check` - checks that the project complies with Prettier.
 - `npm run action:lint` - checks that the project complies with ESLint.